jnchapman101/jnchapman.github.io/_research/published/signaling.markdown

 Forthcoming at _Journal of Economic Behavior & Organization_

-Idea: Some individuals pay to publically signal reciprocity, even at the cost of the person they are reciprocating to.
+<ins>Idea</ins>: Some individuals pay to publically signal reciprocity, even at the cost of the person they are reciprocating to.

 ##### Abstract